The Foundations of Māori Martial Culture

 Training and Warrior Culture

-From a young age, Māori males were trained in martial skills and the arts of war.
-This training took place in whare taiaha (houses of the taiaha) and on marae (open ceremonial grounds), where physical fitness, weapon handling, and discipline were emphasized.
+From a young age, Māori males received training in martial skills and the arts of war.
+This training took place in whare taiaha and on marae, where physical fitness, weapon handling, discipline, and the memorization of genealogies and tribal histories were emphasized alongside combat skills.

 The Education of a Warrior